survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ...
 ```

 142 kB for a vendor bundle is a lot!
-Minification should bring down the size quite a bit.
+Minification should bring the size down.

 ## Enabling a Performance Budget